IUNIK Centella Calming Gel Cream Review:

 It’s odorless and colorless, with a texture of dense gel-cream.
 Not sticky or soft like snail gel cream, but more concentrated and thicker.
 As a protection, IUNIK provides seal to ensure the product novelty when bought.

 I’m going to use only one word to describe this product : stupendous!
 Apart from its type as a gel cream, my skin receives perfect moisture and nice feeling.
-I’ve been using this product for both my morning and night routines, and I could instantly felt the differences after only one week of usage.
+I’ve been using this product for both my morning and night routines, and I could instantly feel the differences after only one week of usage.
 Hence, I still continued to use it before finally decided to start my review, just to make sure that the effects weren’t just for temporary.

 Look the lists below: